willy229liu/willy229liu.github.io/_projects/4_irbl.md

 + **Tools:** Jenkins, SpringBoost, Vue.js, Docker

-This project is based on the industry software development workflows.
-We finished many requirement documents and meeting periodically.
++ **Project Target:** This project is based on the industry software development workflows.
+We simulated the process, writing many documents and taking meetings periodically

 ---
 ## 1. Project Introduction